 The sufferings of the common people during the Civil War of Stephen and Matilda are also vividly described:-

-'In the days of this King there was nothing but strife, evil and robbery, for quickly the great men who were traitors rose against him.
-When the traitors saw that Stephen was a mild good humoured man who inflicted no punishment, then they commited all manner of horrible crimes. they had done him homage and sworn oaths of fealty to him, but not one of their oaths was kept.
+'In the days of this King, there was nothing but strife, evil and robbery, for quickly the great men who were traitors rose against him.
+When the traitors saw that Stephen was a mild good-humoured man who inflicted no punishment, then they committed all manner of horrible crimes. they had done him homage and sworn oaths of fealty to him, but not one of their oaths was kept.
 They were all forsworn and their oaths broken.
-For every great man built him castles and held them against the king; they sorely burdened the unhappy people of the country with forced labour on the castles; and when the castles were built they filled them with devils and wicked men.
+For every great man built him castles and held them against the king; they sorely burdened the unhappy people of the country with forced labour on the castles, and when the castles were built they filled them with devils and wicked men.

 The Parker Chronicle (Corpus Christi College, Cambridge, MS. 173) Cottonian Fragment (British Museum, Cotton MS. Otho B xi, 2) The Abingdon Chronicle I (British Museum, Cotton MS. Tiberius A vi.)
 The Abingdon Chronicle II (British Museum, Cotton MS. Tiberius B i.)
 The Worcester Chronicle (British Museum, Cotton MS. Tiberius B iv.)
 The Peterborough Chronicle (Bodleian, MS. Laud 636) The Bilingual Canterbury Epitome (British Museum, Cotton MS. Domitian A viii.)
 Cottonian Fragment (British Museum, Cotton MS. Domitian A ix.)
 An Easter Table Chronicle (British Museum, Cotton MS. Caligula A xv.)